MubbassirKhan/job-portal/README.md

 # Job Portal - Full Stack Application

 A comprehensive job portal application built with React.js, Node.js, Express, and MongoDB.
-This platform connects job seekers with employers, featuring separate dashboards for candidates and administrators.
+This platform connects job seekers with employers, featuring separate dashboards for candidates and recruiters.

 ## Features